nicemicelikerice/BMMB-852/HW7/hw7.md

 	fastqc -q ${r1} ${r2} -o ${pdir}
 ```

-The trim command takes the previous command's output and trims from the right to create hopefully better fastqc files
+The trim command takes the previous command's output and trims from the right to create hopefully better fastqc files.

+It is possible to change the cut_right to cut_tail to see which gives better results.

 ```bash
 trim:
 	fastp --adapter_sequence=${ADAPTER} --cut_right \      -i ${r1} -I ${r2} -o ${t1} -O ${t2}